Beef or Chicken Enchiladas

 - In a saucepan, melt butter over medium heat.
 Saute onion and garlic until onion is tender.
 Blend in flour.
 Stir in broth, milk, chilies, salt and cumin.
 Cook and stir until thickened and bubbly.
 Reduce heat; simmer 5 minutes, stirring occasionally.
 Set aside.

-- Grease a 13-in. x 9-in. baking dish.
+- Grease a 13x9-in. baking dish.
 Spoon a little sauce in the center of each tortilla; spread to edges.
 Place about 2 tablespoons meat down the center of each tortilla.
 Combine cheeses; sprinkle 1-2 tablespoons on top of meat.
 Roll up tortillas and place in baking dish, seam-side down.
 Pour remaining sauce over.
 Sprinkle with green onions and remaining cheese.
 Bake, uncovered, at 350° for 20-30 minutes or until hot and bubbly.
 Serve with sour cream and salsa.
-Yield: 6 servings.

 AWESOME!!!
 These enchiladas are the best.
 Will definitely make them again.